Google Translate Disclaimer

 3. How to Claim the Benefit

-The Active Families Benefit will be administered through the income tax system by the Canada Revenue Agency (CRA).
+The Active Families Benefit is administered through the income tax system by the Canada Revenue Agency (CRA).
 Therefore, families must file their personal income tax return with the CRA to claim the benefit.

-The personal income tax return package will have a form or schedule families need to complete and submit with their return to CRA.
-Families are not required to submit the receipts with their income tax return, but are expected to retain them for future reference for verification purposes by the Government of Saskatchewan or Canada Revenue Agency.
+The personal income tax return package will have a form or schedule that families need to complete and submit with their return to CRA.
+Families are not required to submit the receipts with their income tax return but are expected to retain them for future reference for verification purposes by the Government of Saskatchewan or CRA.

 Top